First-Time Domestic Violence Charge in CA

 Arrest and Booking Process After a Domestic Violence Call

-After arrest, you’ll be searched and transported to the local jail to be photographed, fingerprinted, and booked on charges.
-Within 48 hours, you’ll go before a judge who will be informed of the allegations against you.
-This is when bail or release from custody will be determined.
+After arrest, you are searched and transported to the local jail, where you are photographed, fingerprinted, and booked on charges.
+Within 48 hours, you are brought before a judge who has been informed of the allegations against you.
+This is when bail or release from custody can be determined.

-Getting Out of Jail After a DV Arrest
+Getting Out of Jail After a Domestic Violence Arrest

 For first-time domestic violence offenses that did not cause serious injury, you may be eligible for release in a few ways: